Our ports connect the possibilities of the Pilbara to the world so our customers and communities thrive.

 With large ships constantly entering and leaving our ports, it's up to you as a responsible skipper to ensure you and your passengers remain safe.

-Pilbara Ports delivered a total monthly throughput of 68.8 million tonnes (Mt) for May 2024.
+Pilbara Ports delivered a total monthly throughput of 49.5 million tonnes (Mt) for February 2025.

-Pilbara Ports delivered a total monthly throughput of 65.4 million tonnes (Mt) for April 2024.
+Pilbara Ports delivered a total monthly throughput of 66.2 million tonnes (Mt) for December 2024.

-Our people are the key to Pilbara Ports' current and future success.
+Our people are the key to Pilbara Ports current and future success.
 Pilbara Ports is proud of the talent and diversity of our people.

 We seek people who strive for excellence in all they do, and seek out opportunities for growth and development.
 Explore our opportunities and discover what it's like to work in the Pilbara below.